Wicked Witch of the West

-The Wicked Witch of the West is a fictional character in the classic children's novel The Wonderful Wizard of Oz (1900) by the American author L. Frank Baum, who is the evil ruler of the Winkie Country, the western region in the Land of Oz.
+The Wicked Witch of the West is a character in the classic children's novel The Wonderful Wizard of Oz (1900) by the American author L. Frank Baum, who is the evil ruler of the Winkie Country, the western region in the Land of Oz.
 She is inadvertently killed by the child Dorothy Gale with a bucket of water.
 In Baum's subsequent Oz novels, the Wicked Witch of the West is referred to occasionally.

 Margaret Hamilton played the role of the witch in the classic 1939 film based on Baum's novel.
 Hamilton's characterization introduced green skin, a feature repeated in later literary and dramatic representations, including Gregory Maguire's 1995 revisionist novel Wicked (as well as the novel's 2003 stage musical adaptation and subsequent two-part film adaptation), the 2013 film Oz the Great and Powerful, and the television series Once Upon a Time.

 In Baum's books

 The Wicked Witch of the West is the malevolent ruler of the Winkie Country.
 Her castle is described as beautiful instead of being the sinister fortress shown in the 1939 film.
 In all versions, she is aquaphobic.
 The Wicked Witch of the West was not related to the Wicked Witch of the East, but leagued together with her, the Wicked Witch of the South, and the Wicked Witch of the North to conquer the Land of Oz and divide it amongst themselves, as recounted in L. Frank Baum's Dorothy and the Wizard in Oz.
 She shows no interest in the death of the Eastern Witch and all she cares about is obtaining the Silver Shoes which will increase her power.
 W. W. Denslow's illustrations for The Wonderful Wizard of Oz depict her as a paunched old hag with three pigtails and an eyepatch.
 Baum himself specified that she only had one eye, but that it "was as powerful as a telescope", enabling the witch to see what was happening in her kingdom from her castle windows.
 Other illustrators, such as Paul Granger, placed her eye in the center of her forehead, as a cyclops.
 Usually, she is shown wearing an eyepatch; however, some illustrations show her with two eyes.

 Most of her power resides in the creatures she controls.
 She has a pack of 40 great wolves, a flock of 40 crows, a swarm of black bees, and an army of Winkies.
 She possesses the enchanted Golden Cap, which compels the winged monkeys to obey her on three occasions.
 First, the witch commanded the creatures to help her enslave the Winkies and to seize control of the western part of the Land of Oz.
 Second, she made the winged monkeys drive the Wizard of Oz's army out of the Winkie Country, when he attempted to overthrow her.